 Print media are more present in Kinshasa than in other cities.
-Their circulation, often very small, is largely justified by the poverty that characterises the country and the low purchasing power of the Congolese (a director of a public administration has an average salary of US$200 per month).
+Exception made in this outbreak period during which there is quite no production of printed medias, in the ordinary time their circulation, often very small, is largely justified by the poverty that characterises the country and the low purchasing power of the Congolese (a director of a public administration has an average salary of US$200 per month).
 The maximum daily production is 1,500 copies (by newspaper Le Potentiel).
 The rest of the newspapers issue between 1,000 and 300 copies per day.
 The low number of printing houses in Kinshasa and the lack of printing companies in the rest of the provinces also do not allow any competition based on supply and demand.
 This negatively influences the price of newspapers (between 2,500 Congolese francs for ordinary newspapers and US$5 for the Le Soft International) and reduces the possibility for the average Congolese to access them.
-The newspapers that appear in the East of the country print their publications in neighbouring countries (Burundi, Uganda, and Rwanda).
+The newspapers that appear in the East of the country print their publications in neighbouring countries (Burundi, Uganda and Rwanda).
 In Kinshasa, the very limited amount of print media sold results in large quantities of unsold newspapers at the end of each day, estimated at more or less 60 percent of production according to the editors of Le Potentiel, Le Phare and La Tempête des Tropiques.